Brian Bratton: Cologne Centurions

-Nashville Kats

-Bratton signed with the Nashville Kats of the Arena Football League in November 2006, but was released during the following February.

 Montreal Alouettes

-Following his release from Nashville, Bratton signed with the Montreal Alouettes of the Canadian Football League on February 27, 2007 to a one-year plus an option contract.
+Bratton signed with the Montreal Alouettes of the Canadian Football League on February 27, 2007, to a one-year plus an option contract.
 In his first season, he mainly played on special teams, returning punts and kickoffs.
-He recorded his first career touchdown on July 26, 2007 against the Toronto Argonauts on a 79-yard punt return.
+He recorded his first career touchdown on July 26, 2007, against the Toronto Argonauts on a 79-yard punt return.
 He achieved a career-high in touchdowns scored in the 2008 season when he scored seven receiving touchdowns.

 He played in both of Montreal's Grey Cup victories in 2009 and 2010.
 In 2011, he recorded a career-high in receiving yards with 675 yards to go along with five touchdowns, including the 20th scored of his career that year.
 At the end of the 2012 Eastern Final against the Toronto Argonauts, Bratton missed an attempt to catch a deflected ball which would have been the game-tying touchdown with only 39 seconds left on third town.
 The Alouettes lost possession of the football and the Argonauts went on to win the 100th Grey Cup.
-Two weeks before entering free agency, Bratton was released on February 1, 2013 so that he could pursue offers from other teams.
+Two weeks before entering free agency, Bratton was released on February 1, 2013, so that he could pursue offers from other teams.

 In 2012, he won the Tom Pate Memorial Award for outstanding sportsmanship and because he had made a significant contribution to his team, his community and Association.